jonathan-s/django-sockpuppet/docs/events.md

 ---
 description: >-
-  the javascript library StimulusReflex rocks because it stands on the shoulders of Stimulus
+  the JavaScript library StimulusReflex rocks because it stands on the shoulders of Stimulus
 ---